essdot/js-lessons/doc/variables.md

 As of ES6, variables can be declared with `var` or `let`.
 If you are using ES6, you should always use `let` and not `var`.
 There is no reason to use `var` (again, assuming you're in ES6), so just don't use `var`, and always use `let`.

+(The reason is that `var` sometimes behaves in unexpected ways, and `let` doesn't.
+In software, if you have a choice between a thing that will surprise you sometimes, and a thing that won't surprise you, choose the thing that won't surprise you.)

 Also as of ES6, you can declare constants with `const`.
 If you need to name a value that won't change, declare it as a constant with `const`.
+Anything that isn't supposed to change should always be declared with `const`, and not `let` or `var`.

 ## Declaration